What to eat in Madeira? 21 typical dishes to eat in Madeira

 We had to include stuffed trout in this Madeiran cuisine list because we ate the best trout ever in Madeira.
 No exaggerations.
 It’s not that trout is the most famous fish on the island, but the stuffed trout we had at Casa de Pasto Justiniano was wonderful.
 This restaurant is located in Chão da Ribeira near Seixal.
 The trout comes from a trout pond which is closeby.

 Note that in addition to Chão da Ribeira, there is also a restaurant that serves trout from the trout farms in Ribeiro Frio near Ribeiro Frio.
-We have never tried this one but we are told it is also very good.
+We have never tried this one, but we have been told it is very good.

 Traditional Madeiran dishes – Meat